01. The Field Clinic

 How does this differ from a standard photography or sketching tour?

-A tour is a recreational experience; the Primer is a vocational short-course.
-You aren't simply following a route through the city; you are engaging in a transfer of professional expertise.
-Your session follows a formal Creative Brief (syllabus) with specific learning outcomes, led by a certified Master of Education (M.Ed.).
+A tour is a recreational experience; a Field Clinic is a professional residency.
+You aren't following a route; you are engaging in a transfer of tradecraft.
+Your session follows a formal Creative Brief (see example)with specific narrative objectives, led by a certified Master of Education (M.Ed.).

 No. But most practitioners do it wrong.
 There is a fundamental distinction between a "Reactive Scramble"—relying on luck—and an "Informed Reaction," which applies tradecraft at high speed.
 Criticism of reactive photography is usually a critique of "Spray and Pray" methods: shooting without intent and hoping a narrative appears by chance.